epfl-lasa/modulo/source/modulo_core/README.md

 No need to do anything else.
 The step function is called periodically at a frequency defined in the node under the `period` argument.
 And the `current_state` variable will be published over `robot/joint_state` channel on ros2 network automatically.

-We recommand to keep this step function short, especially if you use a small period.
+We recommend keeping this step function short, especially if you use a small period.
 Otherwise, latency will occur in your control loop.
-Complete examples of control loop including multiple nodes are written in the [tests](./tests/) for each representation spaces.
+Complete examples of control loops including multiple nodes are written in the [tests](examples/) for each representation spaces.